 In many cases, children who meet groomers on the internet or social media genuinely grow to trust and sometimes even love the person on the other end of their computer or phone.
 At this point, many have developed an unconditional affection for the groomer and breaking the spell the groomer has casted can be extremely difficult.

-Grooming is a crazymaking tactic and a victim feels oftentimes that they have a very real connection with their abuser, which makes it all the more difficult to break the bond.
+The result of grooming, a crazymaking tactic, is that a victim feels oftentimes that they have a very real connection with their abuser, which makes it all the more difficult to break the bond.
 Commonly a child or young person feels as if they are uniquely special as the groomer has strategically conditioned the groomed to feel that way.

 While children are indeed special, the role of grooming aims to use that flattery, ingratiation, and false empowerment to lure the child into abuse and exploitation.
 Through more education of the prevalence of grooming and awareness of the signs and red flags, parents and society can work towards putting a stop to this tactic of predatory behavior and better protect vulnerable children.